shaojwa/prog/2022/20220419_volatile_considered_harmful.md

 If the memory barriers are right, then the "volatile" doesn't matter.
 And if the memory barriers aren't right, then "volatile" doesn't help.
 ```

+The problem with volatile in a multithreaded context is that it doesn't provide all the guarantees we need.
+It does have a few properties we need, but not all of them, so we can't rely on volatile alone.